fhildeb/lukso-node-guide/docs/guides/client-setup/lukso-cli-installation.md

 lukso init
 ```

-:::info

-During setup, a file named `jwt.hex` is created at at `./configs/shared/secrets/`.
-It is the secret key file for [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) and will be used to sign and verify the communication between the execution and consensus client of your node.

-:::

-:::tip
+:::note

 When asked to add your _public IP address_ to the configuration file to improve connectivity, you can decline for now.
 Your public IP address may change frequently, depending on your internet provider, even if you've previously [assigned a static IP](/docs/guides/router-setup/static-ip-assignment.md) on the router level.
 While adding your IP is a temporary improvement, this setting is overwritten once [setting up a dynamic DNS](/docs/guides/modifications/dynamic-dns.md) for stable and long-term connectivity without ongoing maintenance.

+:::

+:::info

+During setup, a file named `jwt.hex` is created at at `./configs/shared/secrets/`.
+The [**JSON Web Token**](https://en.wikipedia.org/wiki/JSON_Web_Token) key will be used to sign and verify the communication between the execution and consensus client of your node.

 :::